martinhartt/workshop-intro-to-swift/content/notes/notes.md

 ### Values

 Values are constant variables which never change value (are 'immutable').
 They are defined with the `let` keyword.
-Attempts to change the value of a constant will fail at *compile time*
+Attempts to change the value of a constant will fail at [*compile time*](https://pc.net/helpcenter/answers/compile_time_vs_runtime).

 ```swift
 let name = "Richard"